ryanflorence/SlideShow/README.md

 ### CSS Transitions

-You'll first want to verify if the browser supports CSS transitions and transforms, I typically use Modernizr:
+First include the `SlideShow.CSS.js` file.
+You'll then want to verify if the browser supports CSS transitions and transforms, I typically use Modernizr:

     #JS
-    new SlideShow.CSS('slideshow', {
+    var slideshow = new SlideShow('slideshow');
-      useCSS: (Modernizr.csstransitions && Modernizr.csstransforms)
+    if (Modernizr.csstransitions && Modernizr.csstransforms){
-    });
+        slideshow.useCSS();
+    }

 Browsers that support transitions and transforms will use the new CSS transitions instead of JavaScript.